What is a Vehicle and Equipment Cleaner?

 Monitoring: Monitoring/Assessing performance of yourself, other individuals, or organizations to make improvements or take corrective action.

-Is There Going to be Demand for Vehicle and Equipment Cleaners?
+Are There Job Opportunities for Vehicle and Equipment Cleaners?

-There were about 369,200 jobs for Vehicle and Equipment Cleaner in 2016 (in the United States).
+In the United States, there were 369,200 jobs for Vehicle and Equipment Cleaner in 2016.
 New jobs are being produced at a rate of 10.7% which is above the national average.
 The Bureau of Labor Statistics predicts 39,500 new jobs for Vehicle and Equipment Cleaner by 2026.
-Due to new job openings and attrition, there will be an average of 57,800 job openings in this field each year.
+There will be an estimated 57,800 positions for Vehicle & Equipment Cleaner per year.

 The states with the most job growth for Vehicle & Equipment Cleaner are Utah, Georgia, and Idaho.
 Watch out if you plan on working in District of Columbia, Maine, or Wisconsin.
 These states have the worst job growth for this type of profession.